 What level of language fluency is required?

-This depends on the type of program for which you are applying.
-Generally, you must have an excellent command of English and a good command of French is desirable.
+This depends on the type of programme for which you are applying.
+Generally, you must have an excellent command of English and a good command of French or Spanish.

 How do I apply for the internship?
 What are the requirements?

-This depends on the type of program for which you are applying.
+This depends on the type of programme for which you are applying.
 Refer to the ‘vacancies’ section for details.